theavez/AI-Traffic-lights/README.md

 #ultralytics = 8.0.184 python = 3.10.9 are required.

 #note
-the file path address that are used may not be work in your condition, if that happens make sure to update the file path accordingly in all the scripts.
+the file path address that are used may not be working in your condition, if that happens make sure to update the file path accordingly in all the scripts.